Milan Knížák: Actual and public art (1960–1975)

-At the beginning of the 1960s, he created his first activity – happenings, ceremonies, installations and various environments on the busy or calm streets or in courtyards of Prague.
+At the beginning of the 1960s, he created his first activity – happenings, ceremonies, installations, and various environments on the busy or calm streets or in courtyards of Prague.

-Together with his friends he founded a group of contemporary art called Actual Art.
+Together with his friends he founded a contemporary art group called Actual Art.
 Sometime around 1966 the word "art" was dropped from the name and group was called poor AKTUAL.
 Already known and also documented are their actions in the part of old Prague called New World, such as Demonstration of One (1964).
-Some of AKTUAL's songs were remastered by unofficial musical group The Plastic People of the Universe, which members became, somewhat against their will, dissidents during political process in the autumn of the year 1976.
+Some of AKTUAL's songs were remastered by unofficial musical group The Plastic People of the Universe, in the guise of which members became, somewhat against their will, dissidents during political process in the autumn of the year 1976.

-Knížák was a member of Fluxus, an international (anti-)artistic community of music, actions, poetry, objects and events.
+Knížák was a member of Fluxus, an international (anti-)artistic community of music, actions, poetry, objects, and events.
 Knížák was director of Fluxus East from the year 1965.
-He is known for organising and performing the first happenings and noise music concerts in Czechoslovakia: e.g. A Walk around Novy Svět (The part of old Prague called New World) and the Demonstration for Oneself (both 1964).
+He is known for having organized and performed in the first happenings and noise music concerts in Czechoslovakia: e.g. A Walk around Novy Svět (The part of old Prague called New World) and the Demonstration for Oneself (both 1964).
 Later he had contacts with the first contact mediated Czech philosopher Jindřich Chalupecký.
-Knížák was promoted to Director Fluxus East by director George Maciunas about 1965.
-In the countries of former Eastern Bloc there were managed these activities: The Fluxus Festivals in Vilnius (1966), Prague (1966), Budapest (1969), and Poznań (1977).
+Knížák was promoted to Director Fluxus East by director George Maciunas around 1965.
+And from there were managed he Fluxus festivals in the countries of the Eastern Bloc Thetein these events included events in Vilnius (1966), Prague (1966), Budapest (1969), and Poznań (1977).
 Knížák was also visited by American beatnik poet Allen Ginsberg and conceptual art artist Joseph Kosuth.

 George Maciunas invited Knížák to the United States in 1965 and he participated in Fluxus events there.
-He realized his Lying Ceremony in New Brunswick and the Difficult Ceremony in New York City.
+He realized his Lying Ceremony in New Brunswick, New Jersey and the Difficult Ceremony in New York City.
 Maciunas prepared the publication of Knížák's Collected Works as a Fluxus Edition.

-In October 1966, Knížák organised the first Fluxus concert in Czechoslovakia in Prague in which he appeared together with Ben Vautier, Jeff Berner, Alison Knowles, Serge Oldenbourg and Dick Higgins.
+In October 1966, Knížák organised the first Fluxus concert in Czechoslovakia in Prague in which he appeared together with Ben Vautier, Jeff Berner, Alison Knowles, Serge Oldenbourg, and Dick Higgins.

 Knížák returned to Czechoslovakia in 1970.
 His works were exhibited in the galleries in the East bloc, f.e.
 Kraków in Poland, Budapest in Hungary, but also in capitalistic Austria.
 In 1979 he received a fellowship from the DAAD to West Berlin, where he meet artist Wolf Vostell and Czech poet in emigration Jiří Kolář.
 In West Berlin he worked as a designer on an avant-garde film and created the automobile cycle of collages for Volkswagen.